gemmaellis16/yoga-project/README.md

 * ........ was taken from the [Resume project]()

 ### Content
-* Content was written by the developer
+* Content was written by the developer - this is the content I created on my yoga flyer while studying to be a yoga teacher in 2016.

 ### Media
-* All images created by the developer
+* All images created by the developer - they are photos from a yoga studio I did part of my yoga teacher training in Spain.
+So the studio does not exist in the Conwy Valley.

 ### Aknowledgments
-* My mentor for feedback and support
-* Tutors at Code Institute for their support
+* Tutors at Code Institute for their support espeically Sean he really helped when I was feeling that I was unable to grasp the styling issues.